Explore Jobs

 General LGBTQ+ Workplace Discrimination Statistics

-• 7% to 41% of gay and transgender workers were verbally or physically abused or had their workplace vandalized.
+• 7% to 41% of gay and transgender workers have faced verbal or physical abuse or had their workplace vandalized.

-• 12% to 30% of straight workers witnessed discrimination in the workforce based on sexual orientation.
+• 12% to 30% of heterosexual workers have witnessed discrimination in the workplace based on sexual orientation.

-• 25% of LGBTQ+ people report experiencing discrimination based on sexual orientation or gender identity in the past year.
+• 25% of LGBTQ+ individuals report experiencing discrimination based on sexual orientation or gender identity within the last year.

-• 90% of transgender workers report some form of harassment or mistreatment on the job.
+• 90% of transgender workers report experiencing some form of harassment or mistreatment at work.

-• Studies show that anywhere from 15% to 43% of gay people have experienced some form of discrimination and harassment at the workplace.
+• Research indicates that between 15% to 43% of gay individuals have experienced workplace discrimination and harassment.

-• Over half (53%) of LGBTQ+ employees heard lesbian and gay jokes at work, while 37% heard bisexual jokes and 41% heard transgender jokes in 2018.
+• A majority (53%) of LGBTQ+ employees have reported hearing jokes related to their identities at work: 37% heard bisexual jokes, and 41% heard transgender jokes in 2018.

-• Matched pairs of women — in which one woman in the pair was transgender — experienced a net rate of discrimination of 42% against transgender applicants.
+• Matched pairs of women — where one woman in the pair is transgender — experienced a net discrimination rate of 42% against transgender applicants.

-• Nearly two-thirds (59%) of non-LGBTQ+ employees believe it is “unprofessional” to discuss sexual orientation or gender identity in the workplace.
+• Nearly two-thirds (59%) of non-LGBTQ+ employees believe discussing sexual orientation or gender identity in the workplace is “unprofessional.”

-• Employees report feeling exhausted from spending time and energy concealing their sexual orientation (17%) and gender identity (13%).
+• Employees report feeling exhausted from concealing their sexual orientation (17%) and gender identity (13%).

-• Compared with straight women and straight men, bisexual women and bisexual men are 13% and 28%, respectively, more likely to have experienced microaggressions.
+• Compared to straight women and men, bisexual women and men are 13% and 28% more likely to have experienced microaggressions.

-• More than half of LGBTQ+ women report having experienced sexual harassment over the course of their career — 1.4x more than straight women and 1.9x more than LGBTQ+ men.
+• Over half of LGBTQ+ women report experiencing sexual harassment during their careers — 1.4x more than straight women and 1.9x more than LGBTQ+ men.

-• 1 in 5 LGBTQ+ workers report having been told or had coworkers imply that they should dress in a more feminine or masculine manner.
+• 1 in 5 LGBTQ+ workers report being told or implied by coworkers to dress in a more feminine or masculine manner.

-• The top reason LGBTQ+ workers don’t report negative comments they hear about LGBTQ+ people to a supervisor or human resources is because they don’t think anything would be done about it.
-They also don’t want to hurt their relationships with coworkers.
+• The primary reason LGBTQ+ employees refrain from reporting negative comments about LGBTQ+ individuals to a supervisor or human resources is the belief that no action will be taken.
+Many also wish to preserve their relationships with coworkers.

 46% of LGBTQ+ workers have experienced unfair treatment at work